 St. Olaf, Carleton make annual donation to City of Northfield

-St. Olaf College and Carleton College made their annual donation to the City of Northfield November 14.
+St. Olaf College and Carleton College made their annual donation to the City of Northfield during the February 2 City Council Meeting.

-St. Olaf Vice President and Chief Financial Officer Janet Hanson and Carleton Vice President and Treasurer Fred Rogers presented the donation to Northfield Mayor Rhonda Pownell and Northfield City Administrator Ben Martig.
+Carleton Vice President and Treasurer Eric Runestad and St. Olaf Vice President and Chief Financial Officer Janet Hanson presented the donation virtually via Zoom to Northfield Mayor Rhonda Pownell and Northfield City Administrator Ben Martig.

 The annual gift dates back to the 1920s.
 Carleton and St. Olaf are among the first colleges in the United States to make such a gift.